 - Drunk or Impaired Driving.
 Alcohol and controlled substances impair the driver’s judgment, reflexes, vision, and reaction time and are another major factor in many collisions.

 - Wrong-Way Driving.
 Drivers should always pay attention to signs indicating one-way roads, especially when they are in an unfamiliar area.
 Wrong-way drivers are very dangerous because other drivers are not expecting them.

-A motorcycle crash can cause serious or catastrophic injuries – including damage to the brain or spinal cord.
+A Virginia motorcycle crash can cause serious or catastrophic injuries – including damage to the brain or spinal cord.
 Medical treatment is expensive, and your injuries could result in a long period in which you cannot work and earn a living.
 The careless driver who caused your accident should be held responsible for your injuries and cover all your losses, including these most common ones:

 - Medical expenses

 - Lost future earnings